CliMA/ClimaParams.jl/docs/src/param_retrieval.md

 - **Integer**: Whole numbers
 - **String**: Text values
 - **Bool**: Boolean values
+- **datetime**: DateTime - an RFC 3339 formatted date-time with the offset omitted or an offset of `z`

 The type is specified in the TOML file: